Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: Study Setup

-\item \textbf{Mistral}~\cite{jiang2023mistral}: Incorporates Grouped-query Attention for faster inference and Sliding Window Attention to handle longer sequences efficiently, enhancing contextual understanding and reducing memory usage. \item \textbf{CodeMistral}~\cite{Code-Mistral}: Derived from Mistral, trained on the refined Code-290k-ShareGPT dataset~\cite{ajibawa2023code} with 290,000 conversation sets in languages like Python, Java, JavaScript, Go, C++, Rust, and Ruby. \item \textbf{DeepSeekLLM}~\cite{bi2024deepseek}: Follows the LLama model design with a Pre-Norm structure and RMSNorm function, using SwiGLU for feed-forward network activation. \item \textbf{DeepSeekCoder}~\cite{guo2024deepseek}: Initially pre-trained with a diverse dataset consisting of 87\% code, 10\% code-related language (e.g., GitHub Markdown and StackExchange), and 3\% non-code-related Chinese language, with further instruction fine-tuning. \item \textbf{Gemma}~\cite{team2024gemma}: A lightweight, text-to-text, decoder-only LLM from Google, designed for various text generation tasks and optimized for deployment in resource-limited environments. \item \textbf{CodeGemma}~\cite{Zhao2024CodeGemmaOC}: Further trained based on Gemma, using a combination of open-source math datasets and synthetically generated code to enhance logical reasoning and problem-solving skills. \item \textbf{Llama3}~\cite{dubey2024llama3herdmodels}: Utilizes a standard decoder-only transformer architecture with a 128K token vocabulary tokenizer and Grouped Query Attention (GQA) for improved efficiency and performance. \item \revised{\textbf{StarCoder2}~\cite{lozhkov2024starcoder}: Trained on over 4 trillion tokens of code from The Stack v2 (covering 17 programming languages), it utilizes Grouped Query Attention (GQA), a 16,384-token context window with a 4,096-token sliding window, and a Fill-in-the-Middle (FIM) training objective to enhance code understanding.} \item \revised{\textbf{QWen2.5-Coder}~\cite{hui2024qwen2}: A series of multilingual code models from Alibaba's Qwen team, trained on a large-scale corpus of high-quality text and code, and supporting an extensive context window for better long-range dependency understanding.}
+\item \textbf{Llama3}~\cite{grattafiori2024llama}: Utilizes a standard decoder-only transformer architecture with a 128K token vocabulary tokenizer and Grouped Query Attention (GQA) for improved efficiency and performance. \item \revised{\textbf{StarCoder2}~\cite{lozhkov2024starcoder}: Trained on over 4 trillion tokens of code from The Stack v2 (covering 17 programming languages), it utilizes Grouped Query Attention (GQA), a 16,384-token context window with a 4,096-token sliding window, and a Fill-in-the-Middle (FIM) training objective to enhance code understanding.} \item \revised{\textbf{\revRtwo{Qwen2.5-Coder}}~\cite{hui2024qwen2}: A series of multilingual code models from Alibaba's Qwen team, trained on a large-scale corpus of high-quality text and code, and supporting an extensive context window for better long-range dependency understanding.}

 \end{itemize}

 Additionally, we include two encoder-only models for comparison: CodeBERT \cite{feng2020codebert} and UniXcoder \cite{guo2022unixcoder}.
 CodeBERT, based on the RoBERTa architecture, is pre-trained on a large code corpus using Masked Language Modeling (MLM) and Replaced Token Detection (RTD).
 UniXcoder, on the other hand, is pre-trained with a combination of masked language modeling, unidirectional language modeling, denoising autoencoding, and contrastive learning on multi-modal data, including code summaries and abstract syntax trees.
 We do not include smaller decoder-only models, such as CodeT5 \cite{wang2021codet5}, for comparison.
 Previous work \cite{icse2023ptmcomp} has shown that these models tend to perform worse than UniXcoder on code search tasks.